 This merit scholarship is based on prior academic standing.
-It is awarded in fall and spring semesters only to fulltime traditional undergraduate students.
+It is awarded in fall and spring semesters only to full-time traditional undergraduate students, or up to 8 consecutive semesters with full-time enrollment for a Year-Round Campus student.